 Richard Lerner was first elected to City Council in 2011, and re-elected in 2015.
 He served as Mayor Pro Tem in 2012-13.
 Prior to joining City Council, he was a Commissioner for the Farmington Hills Parks and Recreation Commission.
 He is the City Council Liaison to the Parks and Recreation Commission and the Committee to Increase Voter Participation.

 Richard is passionate about volunteering and serving the community.
 He has been a scout leader, a soccer coach, a founder of the Farmington Ski Club and the F2H Fit Challenge.
-He has served on the Farmington Public Schools Advocates for Excellence in Education Committee, and currently serves on the Board of Directors of the Optimist Club and the Xemplar Club, is Vice President of the Farmington Area Inter-Agency Council, and IT Director for the Farmington Area Goodfellows.
-Richard is a past President, Treasurer and currently on the Board of Directors of the Quaker Valley Farms Association.
-He is a member of the Sons of the American Legion, and a USSF soccer referee who frequently works at Founders Park and other Oakland County soccer venues.
+He has previously served on the Farmington Public Schools Advocates for Excellence in Education Committee, and the Boards of Directors of the Optimist Club and Zieger Health Care Corporation, overseeing the expansion of Beaumont Hospital in Farmington Hills.
+He currently serves on the Board of Directors of the Xemplar Club, is President and Chairman of the Farmington Area Goodfellows, and Vice President of the Farmington Area Inter-Agency Council.
+Richard is a past Chairman, President, Treasurer and currently on the Board of Directors of the Quaker Valley Farms Association.
+He is a member of Sons of the American Legion, Farmington-Farmington Hills Optimist Club, Farmington Area Interfaith Association, and a USSF soccer referee who frequently works at Founders Park and other Southeast Michigan soccer venues.

-Richard is a graduate of the Maxwell School of Public Policy at Syracuse University, with a B.A. degree in Economics.
+Richard is a graduate of the Maxwell School of Public Policy at Syracuse University, with a B.A. in Economics.
 He worked for Alco Standard and Mead Corporation in various sales and management capacities in New York, Connecticut, and Michigan before starting his own business in 1993.
-He owns companies specializing in Business Process Optimization and Project Management Training and Consulting, and IT Support Services including Web Presence Design and Management.
-He and his wife Maureen were married in 1995, and have two children enrolled in Farmington Public Schools.
+He owns companies specializing in Business Process Optimization and Project Management Training and Consulting, and IT Support Services.
+He and his wife Maureen were married in 1995, and have two children currently attending Farmington Public Schools and Michigan State University.

 Contact Richard at (248) 871-2500 or via email